 For a large project, you’ll want to explore options for at least 4 weeks, but smaller projects, like a bathroom, can be defined in 1 week.

 Once you know how big of a project you want to tackle, it’s time to meet with a designer to begin talking about your floorplan, materials, style, color and finishes.
 This stage can be very time-consuming because measurements must be taken, plumbing and electrical must be estimated and contractors must be consulted.

 We recommend allowing a minimum of 8 to 10 weeks for this stage for a big project, or 4 to 6 weeks for a small project.

 Expect a lot of activity in your house while contractors are working.
-Currently, lead time for home delivery ranges from 20 to 21 weeks.
-Your designer will know the approximate delivery date after the cabinet order has been submitted.
 Communicate schedules with your contractor and designer to prevent time without a functioning kitchen.

 Minor projects can be finished in mere days for tear out and install, while more substantial projects could take a period of 4 to 6 weeks.